ElSnoMan/scripting-to-framework/tau-docs/Chapter4/chapter_4.md

 By now you've noticed that we are running the tests one at a time.
 We can greatly improve our Test Run Time by running our tests in parallel.

 1. Add [Test, Parallelizable(ParallelScope.Children)] to make them run in parallel
+2. Add [Category("cards")]
-2. Run the tests
+2. Run the tests using `dotnet test --filter testcategory=cards`
-3. We currently can't run in parellel...
+3. But we currently can't run in parellel!
 We get an error because all the tests are sharing the same driver.
 That's what we need to fix next.